YaraGaber/Command-Line-To-Do-App/README.md

 ## 1\.
 Project Overview

 This is a simple command-line To-Do application built in Python.
 It allows users to add, list, mark as done, and delete tasks.
-The application persists tasks to a JSON file, so your to-do list is saved between sessions.
+The application persists tasks to a JSON file, ensuring your to-do list is saved between sessions.

+This version includes the following bonus features:
+* **Priorities:** You can assign a priority (low, medium, high) to each task.
+* **Tags:** The app automatically generates tags for each task based on its description.
+* **Creation Timestamps:** Each task is automatically stamped with the date and time it was created.

 -----